thesartajalam/SnapShop/README.md

 ## 🛡 License

 This project is intended for learning and showcasing geolocation-based app functionality using **React Native + Expo**.

-Feel free to fork and extend it for real-world usage or portfolio purposes!
+---

+## Note

+You can also use the GEOAPIFY PLACES API data for navigation to ShopScreen based on real world data means, if a shop is really in 300 meters of radius of the user's actual location then the user will navigate to the "ShopScreen" otherwise to the "HomeScreen".

+So, Look the LoginScreen.js file properly in the loginHandler() function there is commented code which is using actual real world data fetched from GEOAPIFY PLACES API using axios.
+So uncomment that part and comment the above code which is using hardcoded WITH_IN_300 and OUTSIDE_300

 ---